 18 Two makes of steering wheel are available.
-The Motolita wheel has a central pushbutton which activates the horn whilst the Momo wheel has a horn button mounted on the dashboard.
+Both the Motolita and the Momo wheel have a horn button mounted on the dashboard.
 Each steering wheel has a different type of mounting boss.
 It is recommended that the fitting of the steering wheel is left until the entire interior trim, including seats, has been completed.